 What are Strava Challenges?

 Strava offers several types of challenges as a fun way to motivate people to push themselves and accomplish a specific goal.
 Challenges can last a day, several days, or even an entire month.
-They can have individual or group goals, and you may see challenges that ask you to meet a certain distance, elevation, time goal, match a segment or be active for a certain number of days.
+They can have individual or group goals, and you may see challenges that ask you to meet a certain distance, elevation, or time goal, match a segment or be active for a certain number of days.

 How do I participate in a Strava Challenge?

 Search the Challenge Gallery for open challenges and click the join button for the ones that strike your interest (on the mobile app, use the Groups tab).
 Strava hosts various challenges, all of which have different rules and requirements, so be sure to familiarize yourself with the Details and Eligibility located on the challenge page.
 In general, you'll have the option to compete publicly on leaderboards or privately by tracking your progress.